ruby/ruby/doc/ractor.md

 Ractors don't share everything, unlike threads.

-* Most of the objects are *Unshareable objects*, so you don't need to care about thread-safety problem which is caused by sharing.
+* Most objects are *Unshareable objects*, so you don't need to care about thread-safety problem which is caused by sharing.
 * Some objects are *Shareable objects*.
   * Immutable objects: frozen objects which don't refer to unshareable-objects.
     * `i = 123`: `i` is an immutable object.